-This reference document describes the XML-based configuration that defines the layout of the Caplin Trader Client and other aspects of its appearance, through webcentric.
-The information in this document applies to Caplin Trader version 1.2.
+This reference document describes the XML-based configuration that defines the layout of Caplin Trader Client and other aspects of its appearance, through webcentric.
+The information in this document applies to the Caplin Trader Client supplied with Caplin Trader version 1.4.